-(9) (15) All drop proceeds and cash equivalents that were counted shall be turned over to the cage or vault cashier (who shall be independent of the count team) or to an authorized person/employee independent of the revenue generation and the count process for verification.
+(9) (13) All drop proceeds and cash equivalents that were counted shall be turned over to the cage or vault cashier (who shall be independent of the count team) or to an authorized person/employee independent of the revenue generation and the count process for verification.
 Such person shall certify by signature as to the accuracy amount of the drop proceeds delivered and received.
 It is recommended that the employee performing the verification count be precluded from having prior knowledge of the results of previous count performed by count team personnel.
 Any unresolved variances shall be reconciled, documented, and/or investigated by accounting/revenue audit.

-document, and thereby assume accountability of the currency drop proceeds, ending the count.
+(14) The cage/vault employee shall sign the count sheet, or other reconciling document, and thereby assume accountability of the currency drop proceeds, ending the count.
 Justification: The standard is considered clarification for the end of the count process and the transfer of accountability of the proceeds to the cage/vault department.

-(10)(17) The count sheet, with all supporting documents, shall be delivered to the accounting department by a count team member or a person independent of the cashiers department.
+(10)(15) The count sheet, with all supporting documents, shall be delivered to the accounting department by a count team member or a person independent of the cashiers department.
 Alternatively, it may be adequately secured (e.g., locked container to which only accounting personnel can gain access) until retrieved by the accounting department.

-(11) (18) Access to stored bill acceptor canisters, full or empty, shall be restricted to:
+(11) (16) Access to stored bill acceptor canisters, full or empty, shall be restricted to: